Preparation and verification of tensor network states: Gaps and Expectation values

 which says that $H$ has no eigenvalues in the interval $(0;x)$.
 Since the ground state energy is $0$ by construction, this implies the existence of a spectral gap $\Delta\ge\delta$ above the unique ground state.

 Since \eqref{sdp} is an SDP with the dimension of the constraints independent of $N$, it can be solved efficiently.
 Note that the SDP can be simplified considerably by setting

 and observing that \eqref{hnm} is trivially satisfied in those cases, leaving a number of equations linear in $N$.
-Another possible simplification amounts to first solve for each \emph{individual pair} $i\ne j$ the SDP which minimizes $a_{ij}+a_{ji}$ subject to $h_ih_j+h_jh_i + a_{ij}h_i^2 + a_{ji} h_j^2$; then, if for all $i$, $\sum_{j\ne i}a_{ij}<y_i$, there is a gap (since $h_i$ is relatively bounded by $h_i^2$, so we can add positive contributions to both $a_{ij}$ and $c_{ij}$ while still satisfying \eqref{hnm}); a bound on the gap can either be computed directly from $y_i$ or through the SDP \eqref{eq:sdp-sum-of-all} while keeping $a_{ij}$ fixed.
+Another possible simplification amounts to first solve for each \emph{individual pair} $i\ne j$ the SDP which minimizes $a_{ij}+a_{ji}$ subject to $h_ih_j+h_jh_i + a_{ij}h_i^2 + a_{ji} h_j^2$ $\succeq 0$; then, if for all $i$, there exists some $0<y_i\leq 1$ such that $\sum_{j\ne i}a_{ij}<y_i$, then there is a gap (since $h_i$ is relatively bounded by $h_i^2$, so we can add positive contributions to both $a_{ij}$ and $c_{ij}$ while still satisfying \eqref{hnm}); a bound on the gap can either be computed directly from $y_i$ or through the SDP \eqref{eq:sdp-sum-of-all} while keeping $a_{ij}$ fixed.
 Finally, note that for $\beta=0$ (where the $h_i$ are commuting projectors), condition \eqref{hnm} holds for any choice of $a_{ij}=c_{ij}$, and thus indeed gives $\delta=1$.

 Better bounds on the gap can be obtained by relaxing \eqref{hnm} to only hold when summed over specific groups of terms (which still implies \eqref{eq:sdp-sum-of-all}); a natural such case would be the variant of the SDP obtained by first grouping adjacent terms $\tilde h_i=\sum h_i$ (with the sum over terms in some neighborhood) and then setting up the SDP for the $\tilde h_i$.
 Furthermore, one can replace $h_i$ (also after blocking) by projectors with the same range as $h_i$, since those relatively bound $h_i$ and thus have a system-size independent gap if and only if the original Hamiltonian does.